Chrysler Alpine: Facelift and Solara

 French manufacturing of 1510, Alpine and Solara, along with the smaller Horizon, ended in 1986.
-In the United Kingdom, the last cars were rebadged as the Rapier and Minx which were badged depending on trim level rather than body style.
-Production of the Alpine, Solara and Horizon models had already finished at Ryton in the autumn of 1985 to make way for the Peugeot 309.
-The names were sourced from the corporate ancestor of Chrysler Europe, the Rootes Group, having been used on the Sunbeam Rapier and Hillman Minx.
-Supply of these models was limited and in 1986 production ceased, with the Talbot marque being shelved soon afterwards on all passenger vehicles.
+In the United Kingdom, the last cars were only available in two trim levels, suffixed either as the Minx for the basic model, or as the Rapier.
+These names were sourced from the corporate ancestor of Chrysler Europe, the Rootes Group, having been used on the Hillman Minx and Sunbeam Rapier.
+Production of the Alpine, Solara and Horizon models had already finished at Ryton in the autumn of 1985 to make way for the Peugeot 309, and supply of these final Solara and Alpine models was limited, with the Talbot marque being shelved soon afterwards on all passenger vehicles.
 Thus, the Alpine/1510/Solara series was not directly replaced; however, the Citroën BX (already released in 1982) and the forthcoming Peugeot 405 (launched in late 1987) were effectively its de facto successors as PSA's entries in the D-segment.
 Both of these cars were very successful in Europe and helped Citroën and Peugeot increase their market share in the UK and many other export markets.

 In early 1985, with the end of production nearing, Finnish assemblers Saab-Valmet began offering the Talbot 1510 GLD, using PSA's 1.9-liter XUD9 diesel engine with 65 PS.
 This was the only diesel-engined version of the Simca 1307 ever offered; PSA's Spanish branch had worked on such a model but work was never completed due to internal competition from the 305 and BX.
 Valmet did not offer the Solara with the diesel engine so as to avoid competing in-house with the 305 Diesel, as they were both saloons.

 Whilst the 1307 sold in big numbers in France, the Chrysler Alpine did not fulfil its potential in the UK, initially losing out to contemporaries such as the Ford Cortina/Sierra and the Vauxhall Cavalier primarily due to the lack of larger engines (Ford and Vauxhall offered 2.0L engines in their products, whilst the Alpine/Solara range topped out at a 1.6L unit).
 The Alpine's OHV Simca engines were particularly "tappety" and unrefined compared to the more modern overhead camshaft units of its rivals which further dented its appeal.
 In more recent years, due to corrosion problems similar to those of the Horizon few Alpines have survived in the UK.
 As of 2017, there were only 19 examples (including the later Talbot-badged versions) still licensed on British roads.
 However, the car has fared better in its native France, where it still has a cult following among Simca enthusiasts and many hundreds are still in service.